Kim Dal-sam

-Kim Dal-sam (김달삼; 1923 – 20 March 1950) was a Korean school teacher and communist revolutionary.
-He led insurgents of the Workers' Party of South Korea during the Jeju uprising.
+Kim Dal-sam (김달삼; 1923 – 20 March 1950) was a South Korean school teacher, Japanese military officer, and communist revolutionary and guerrilla fighter.
+He led insurgents of the Workers' Party of South Korea during the Jeju uprising against the First Republic of Korea under President Syngman Rhee.

 Background

 Kim Dal-sam was born Yi Song-jin in 1923 and grew up on Jeju Island in Zenranan Province, Korea, Empire of Japan.
 During Japanese occupation, Kim spent time in Osaka, Japan before moving to Tokyo to study mathematics at Chuo University (Tokyo Central University).
-During World War II, Kim was conscripted by the Japanese government to work for the Hakbyeong shipbuilding company.
-In January 1945, Kim married the daughter of a man named Gangmunseok Gangyoungae.
+During World War II, Kim enrolled in a Japanese military academy and was commissioned as a second lieutenant.
+In January 1945, Kim married the daughter of a man named Kang Mun-seok, who likely influenced him to develop communist leanings.

 After World War II, Kim taught Marxism–Leninism at a middle school in Jeju Province.
 He also became quite active in politics, serving as an organizer and director for the Workers Party of South Korea (WPSK) in the late 1940s.
 Kim was an outspoken critic of Koreans who collaborated with the Japanese during occupation and often protested against the government police force on Jeju, demanding unification with the North.
 Kim was vehemently opposed to the elections planned for 10 May 1948 by the United Nations Temporary Commission on Korea (UNTCOK) because he thought they would further reinforce Korean division.
 In order to prevent these elections from happening, Kim led an armed rebellion against the government police forces on the island on 3 April 1948, which became known as the Jeju uprising.